 The mechanism of action of carprofen, like that of other NSAIDs, is believed to be associated with the inhibition of cyclooxygenase activity.
 Two unique cyclooxygenases have been described in mammals.
 The constitutive cyclooxygenase, COX-1, synthesizes prostaglandins necessary for normal gastrointestinal and renal function.
-The inducible cyclooxygenase, COX-2, generates prostaglandins involved in inflammation, inhibition of COX-1 is thought to be associated with gastrointestinal and renal toxicity while inhibition of COX-2 provides anti-inflammatory activity.
-The specificity of a particular NSAID for COX-2 versus COX-1 may vary from species to species.
-In an in vitro study using canine cell cultures, carprofen demonstrated selective inhibition of COX-2 versus COX-1.
+The inducible cyclooxygenase, COX-2, generates prostaglandins involved in inflammation.
+Inhibition of COX-1 is thought to be associated with pastrointestinal and renal toxicity while inhibition of COX-2 provides anti-inflammatory activity.
+The specificity of a particular gastrolinesurful and retrial toxicity write imminution to CoA-2 provides ariuminatinically activity.
+The specialisty of a particular NSAID for COX-2 versus COX-4 may vary from species to species.
+If an in vitro study using carried cell cultures, carprofen demonstrated selective inhibition of COX-2 versus COX-1.
 Clinical relevance of these data has not been shown.
-Carprofen has also been shown to inhibit the release of several prostaglandins in two inflammatory cell systems: rat polymorphonuclear leukocytes (PMN) and human rheumatoid synovial cells, indicating inhibition of acute (PMN system) and chronic (synovial cell system) inflammatory reactions.'
+Carprofen has also been shown to inhibit the release of several prostaglandins in two inflammatory cell systems: rat polymorphonuclear leukocytes (PMN) and human rheumatoid synovial cells, indicating inhibition of acute (PMN system) and chronic (synovial cell system) inflammatory reactions.